LiaRowan/dotfiles/README.md

 # Jak Rowan's Dotfiles

 These are my personal dotfiles.
 Feel free to have a look and grab anything you like.
 I try to keep it pretty well commented.

+The master branch is for `Arch Linux` installs.
+Other branches include installs for other operating systems, currently `macOS` and `ubuntu`.

 ## Installation